radian-software/mercury/README.md

         * `aid`: string, account ID
         * `limit`: integer, how many conversations to retrieve (or null for default)
-        * `offset`: integer, how many conversations to skip
+        * `offset`: integer, how many conversations to skip (or null or omitted for default, skipping no conversations)
     * response:
         * `conversations`: list, sorted by `timestamp` descending
             * values: maps